 Older people (e.g. in their 60’s or above) generally get told that their KiwiSaver money should be in a fund with fewer growth assets.
 This means that their fund will be less volatile, but they may miss out on some potential future returns.

-In such a case, it would be a number of years before this person would even consider using their KiwiSaver investment.
-As a result, this person may be best off investing some or all of the money in their KiwiSaver account in a more volatile fund, like a balanced or growth fund, to maximise the returns.
+In such a case, it would be a number of years before this person would even consider using their KiwiSaver.
+As a result, this person may be best off investing some or all of the KiwiSaver money in a more volatile fund, like a balanced or growth fund, to maximise the returns.

-As a result, one should make sure they analyse their KiwiSaver investment strategy as a part of your whole financial plan.
+One should make sure they analyse their KiwiSaver comparison strategy as a part of your whole financial plan.
 By doing this, you can help yourself make the financial decisions that are best for you.

 Read More: Why you shouldn’t ignore your investments outside of KiwiSaver.